ECB leaves door open to more stimulus, points to December meeting

 Wage growth remains weak, however, while core inflation is stuck below 1 percent and unemployment is high, suggesting that inflationary pressures remain feeble.

-Lending growth is also showing signs of leveling off, suggesting that banks may be struggling to pass on some of the ECB's ultra-loose policy measures.
+Lending growth is also showing signs of levelling off, suggesting that banks may be struggling to pass on some of the ECB's ultra-loose policy measures.

 Draghi reaffirmed repeated calls to euro zone governments to support ECB policy with pro-growth fiscal measures and structural reforms, adding the focus should be on action to raise productivity and improve the business environment.